Pepsi: Fictional drinks

+A vitamin-enriched Pepsi variation called "Pepsi Perfect" in a special bottle was shown in the 1989 movie Back to the Future Part II in scenes set in the future year 2015.
+This was in 2015 released as a limited-edition drink.
+Only 6,500 bottles were available for $20.15, they have since been sold for hundreds of dollars on eBay.

 Marketing

 From the 1930s through the late 1950s, "Pepsi-Cola Hits The Spot" was the most commonly used slogan in the days of old-time radio, classic motion pictures and early days of television.
 Its jingle (conceived in the days when Pepsi cost only five cents) was used in many different forms with different lyrics.
 With the rise of radio, Pepsi-Cola utilized the services of a young, up-and-coming actress named Polly Bergen to promote products, oftentimes, lending her singing talents to the classic "...Hits The Spot" jingle.

 Film actress Joan Crawford, after marrying Pepsi-Cola president Alfred N. Steele became a spokesperson for Pepsi, appearing in commercials, television specials, and televised beauty pageants on behalf of the company.
 Crawford also had images of the soft drink placed prominently in several of her later films.
 When Steele died in 1959, Crawford was appointed to the Board of Directors of Pepsi-Cola, a position she held until 1973, although she was not a board member of the larger PepsiCo, created in 1965.

 Pepsi has been featured in several films, including Back to the Future Part II (1989), Home Alone (1990), Wayne's World (1992), Fight Club (1999), World War Z (2013), and in films directed by Spike Lee.

 Pepsi marketing has also been marred in controversy.
 In 1989, Pepsi commissioned a $5 million marketing campaign to coincide with the release of Madonna's song "Like a Prayer", but was cancelled following strong backlash regarding the religious themes in the song's music video.
 In 1992, the Pepsi Number Fever marketing campaign in the Philippines accidentally distributed 800,000 winning bottle caps for a 1 million peso grand prize, leading to riots and the deaths of five people.